-L. Preparation of Final EIR (Sections 15089 and 15132)
+L. Preparation of Final EIR (State CEQA Guidelines, sections 15089 and 15132)

 The Executive Officer/consultant will prepare a final EIR before the Commission makes a decision on the project.
 Project denial does not require certification of the Final EIR.
-Contents include:
+Final EIR contents include:

-- (1) The draft EIR or a revision; - (2) Comments and recommendations received on the draft EIR either verbatim or in summary - (3) A list of persons, organizations and agencies commenting on the draft EIR;

-- (4) LAFCO's responses to significant points raised during review and consultation; - (5) Plus any other pertinent information.
+- (1) The draft EIR and any revisions made to it in response to comments; - (2) Comments and recommendations received on the draft EIR verbatim; - (3) A list of persons, organizations and agencies commenting on the draft EIR; - (4) LAFCO's responses to significant points raised during review and consultation; - (5) Plus any other pertinent information.